 Chasteberry to Balance Your Hormones

 When it comes to finding menopause relief, chasteberry is a popular go-to.
-This herbal supplement, formally known as Vitex agnus-castus, is a fruit produced by the chaste tree.
-Studies have shown this fruit helps balance hormones, which may explain why it provides symptom relief for many menopausal women.
+This herbal supplement, also known as Vitex agnus-castus, is a fruit produced by the chaste tree.
+Studies have shown this fruit helps balance hormones, which may explain why it provides symptom relief for many menopausal women (6.1)

 Chasteberry does interact with some medications, such as hormone replacement therapy.
 Minor side effects have also been noted, including nausea, skin rash, headaches, and acne.
 Remember to consult your healthcare provider before starting a new supplement.